 Try asking a local florist for wilting flowers; most are happy to give them to you for free if they know they’re being used for educational purposes.

-23. Instead of water balloons, throw sponge balls.
+23. Instead of water balloons, throw sponge balls this summer.

-Place a rubber band tightly around the center of al the pieces, then manually move the pieces to form a star shape
+Place a rubber band tightly around the center of all the pieces, then manually move the pieces to form a star shape.

-Fill up a couple buckets with water, soak the sponges, and throw them around for fun on a hot summer day.
+Fill up a couple of buckets with water, soak the sponges, and throw them around for fun on a hot summer day.
+Or you can have the kids wash your car!

 Heat the mixture over medium heat, stirring until the dough clumps together and reaches play dough consistency.
 Repeat the process for each color.